-The From the Heart program is trying to send a message that we are all different in some ways, but we all have the same needs for respect, acceptance, inclusion and friends.
-We hope the Ability Awareness Program will inspire you to educate all children that it is OK to be different and encourage you to have this program at your school.
+The From the Heart program endeavors to share the message that we are all different in some ways, but we all have the same needs for respect, acceptance, inclusion and friends.
+Our hope is that the Ability Awareness Program will inspire you to educate all children that it is OK to be different.

-A message that can't be too strongly delivered is that Ability Awareness is YOUR PROGRAM - make it as comprehensive as your school site is able.
-Select what works best for your school and Have Fun!
+Ability Awareness is YOUR PROGRAM - make it as comprehensive as your school site is able.
+Select what works best for your school and have fun!
+We are happy to reserve wheelchairs for you so that you can incorporate them into your Abilities Awareness curriculum.